I’ve been the creative type for as long as I can remember. Though I didn’t realize it at first.

 You give people permission to either praise or criticize your creations.

-Once you create something and sell it, market it, etc, you’re basically giving away your creation.
+Remember, once you create something and sell it, market it, get the word out, you’re basically giving away your creation.

 You’re giving it away for masses of people to see, consume, benefit from, use, and so on.

-So then what puts you in a position as a creator to moan about criticism?
+So then what puts you in a position as a creator to bitch about criticism when you receive it?

 Take a look at Microsoft, Apple, or even clothing brands like Nike or Lacoste.